“I’m so glad I have gym class tomorrow,” said my daughter when she was a fifth grader, as she was helping me clear the dinner table.

 What kids learn in gym

-A typical gym class is fairly similar between all grades, says Pat Van Volkinburg, who formerly worked for the University of Michigan’s school of kinesiology: “The kids will come in and have a warm-up for five to six minutes, which could include running laps, dribbling the soccer ball, jumping rope.”
+A typical gym class is fairly similar between all grades, says Pat Van Volkinburg, a clinical associate professor emerita at University of Michigan’s school of kinesiology in Ann Arbor.
+“The kids will come in and have a warmup for five to six minutes, which could include running laps, dribbling the soccer ball, jumping rope.”

 Beyond the physical activity, gym class holds other lessons.
 “There’s also the social aspect of PE,” notes Van Volkinburg.
 “It teaches people how to be kind to each other, how to be a good sport, how to apologize.
 That doesn’t happen in math or English class.”

-Kids are also discovering different sports and new activities during their time in gym.
+They’re also discovering different sports and new activities during their time in gym, learning firsthand the benefits of group activity and even team sports for kids.

 “I really try to vary the activities we do in class as much as possible,” says Michelle Thompson, a physical education teacher at Davis Junior High School in Sterling Heights.